Sieep-Coding/sieep-coding.github.io/src/pages/posts/cowboy-bebop-ep1-to-ep4.md

 ## Space Cowboys & Cigarettes

-I’ve finally sat down to really dig into *Cowboy Bebop*.
-I've seen it before, but it’s been on the watchlist for a minute, and man, it hits that exact intersection of "lo-fi aesthetic" and high-stakes tension I’ve been obsessing over lately.
+I’ve finally sat down to dig into [*Cowboy Bebop*](https://en.wikipedia.org/wiki/Cowboy_Bebop).

+I've seen it before but I want to dive into why this show is seen not just as a great anime, but as a [phenomenal piece of media.](https://en.wikipedia.org/wiki/Cowboy_Bebop#Reception)

+Man, it hits that intersection of lo-fi aesthetic and high stakes tension I’ve been obsessing over lately.
+The dub and sub are both fantastic.
+The plot is sophisticated, deep.
+The musical score (including the theme song [Tank!](https://en.wikipedia.org/wiki/Music_of_Cowboy_Bebop#%22Tank!%22)) is among my favorite in any show or movie.

 It’s got that gritty, blue-collar vibe that feels like a futuristic Western.